Radiologist burnout: proven strategies to restore balance

 AI has been a very emotional subject lately, in radiology especially, ranging from hype to fear and back.

-• Be systematic and thorough at every hour, every time.
+- Be systematic and thorough at every hour, every time.
 Computer algorithms never get tired and absolutely always do the same thing.
-That leaves time and mental space to radiologists to look for the odd and unpredictable
+That leaves time and mental space to radiologists to look for the odd and unpredictable, further further alleviating the stress associated with radiologist burnout.

-• Provide a second pair of eyes, even a second opinion, that is timely and affordable to confirm what the radiologist suspects, detect what they may have missed and accelerate the reading of normal cases.
+- Provide a second pair of eyes, even a second opinion, that is timely and affordable to confirm what the radiologist suspects, detect what they may have missed and accelerate the reading of normal cases.
+This AI support helps to improve diagnostic accuracy and minimize the likelihood of unnecessary patient recalls.
+Ultimately, AI can significantly reduce the mental pressure related to radiologist burnout.

 When the purpose of using it is clearly identified, AI can bring the highest magnitude of relief amongst all solutions discussed here.
 It reduces workload and mental pressure, yet leaves radiologists in control, and more importantly with the best part of their job: the satisfaction of searching and finding abnormalities in images.